H

 HIQOR Must Evolve Into Owned Infrastructure.

-This presentation defines the operational problem, the governance breakdown, and the infrastructure HIQOR must build to own the insurance engagement layer — from consent orchestration to policy conversion.
+This document defines the operational problem, the governance breakdown, and the infrastructure HIQOR must build to own the insurance engagement layer — from consent collection to policy conversion.

 Section 01 — Current State